Data Integration Via Analysis of Subspaces (DIVAS)

-Also as directions are located the angle constraints change.
-Each orthonormal basis for estimated trait space signal $\check{\Vb}_k$ is shrunk to only include directions in the null space of $[\mathfrak{V}_{\jb}]_{\jb\supseteq\ib}$.
+As directions are located the angle constraints also change.
+We shrink $\check{\Vb}_k$, the orthonormal bases for estimated trait space signal, to only include directions in the null space of $[\mathfrak{V}_{\jb}]_{\jb\supseteq\ib}$.
 This basis shrinking improves computation time and assists in the choice of basis directions satisfying our assumptions.

-In practice this problem is solved via an iterative penalty convex-concave procedure as described in \citep{il2016} because the objective function and constraints can all be expressed as differences of convex functions: $f(\vb\astar) - g(\vb\astar) \leq 0$.
-These differences can then be appropriately linearized at a given initial condition point $\vb_0$: $f(\vb\astar) - \left(g(\vb_{0}) + \nabla g(\vb_{0})^{\top} (\vb\astar - \vb_{0})\right) \leq 0$.
-In any iteration besides the first while solving for the $i$th basis direction for block collection $\ib$, $\vb_0$ is set to the previous iteration's optimum.
-In the first iteration while solving for the $i$th basis direction for a block collection, we assign to $\vb_0$ the $i$th flag mean of the estimated signal matrices of blocks in collection $\ib$ from the SVD-based principal angle analysis step of the AJIVE algorithm proposed by \citet{ajive}.
-The initial condition is also projected in order to obey orthogonality constraints as necessary.